Edward Blishen: Biography

 Edward Blishen was born in Barnet, Hertfordshire, England.
 He attended Queen Elizabeth's Grammar School, Barnet, and after failing his exams at the age of 17 he left school to work on a local newspaper.

-When the Second World War was declared he registered as a conscientious objector (CO), although he came from a long line of soldier ancestors.
-His father had served in the First World War, from which he returned wounded, suffering from shell shock and silent about his experiences.
-As Blishen recalled: "He wasn't sympathetic to pacifists.
-He felt that if he had fought a war, then I ought to fight a war as well."
-But having read some of the now-famous books revealing the horrors of the First World War, the younger Blishen realised: "I can't be somebody who does that to someone else."
-Registering as a CO was an uncomfortable experience: "Everybody was declaring themselves at one counter, and there was this other forlorn counter for you to declare you weren't going to join in.
-It felt as though you were separating yourself from the rest of the world."
+When the Second World War was declared, he became a conscientious objector.

 Later, he taught for three years teaching in a Hampstead prep school, before going on to a secondary modern school in Holloway Road, north London, where he wrote his best-selling first book, Roaring Boys, in 1955.
 Following its success, he gave up teaching in 1959 – although he did some part-time teaching at York University between 1963 and 1965 – in order to devote more time to writing and then to developing a career in broadcasting.
 Fans of Roaring Boys and its sequel, This Right Soft Lot, ranged from the novelist Kingsley Amis to former Labour Party leader Neil Kinnock.

 For more than 33 years, from its inception in 1961 until, at least, 1994, Blishen was the editor of the Junior Pears Encyclopaedia, published by Pelham Books.

 Blishen had a regular column in The Young Elizabethan.

 As a broadcaster, Blishen did some notable work with the BBC's African Service and later was a presenter of the BBC Radio 4 programme A Good Read and regular contributor to Stop the Week.

 He also compiled a number of collections in the Kingfisher Treasury of Stories series and Children’s Classics to Read Aloud.

 In June 1995, Blishen was awarded an Honorary Degree from the Open University as Doctor of the University.

+He died in Hadley Wood, Hertfordshire, in 1996, at the age of 76.
 He had two sons and was married to Nancy Smith.